luxonis/depthai-docs-website/source/pages/tutorials/esp32.rst

 ==============

 .. note::
-  This tutorial is intended for `OAK-D with WiFi <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1098OBC.html>`__ and `LUX-ESP32 <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1092.html>`__, which both have an ESP32 on the board.
+  This tutorial is intended for `OAK-D-IoT-75 <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1098OBC.html>`__ and `OAK-D-IoT-40 <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1092.html>`__, which both have an ESP32 on
+  the board.

 .. note::